 - 29.08 If an Employee quits or is terminated (other than discharge for just cause) when having been on the job forty (40) calendar days, return transportation, meals, travelling time and a sleeper if night travel is necessary, shall be paid by the Employer.
 Travel time shall be paid in accordance with Article 29.03. - 29.09 All travel expenses (one way) shall be supplied or paid for in advance; the Employee shall not be expected to supply on a "paid later" basis. - 29.10 These out-of-town conditions shall not apply to those Employees hired in accordance with the terms of this Agreement who have been bona fide residents of the job area for at least three (3) months prior to hire.
 Job area means that area encompassed by an eighty (80) kilometre radius of the job site.
+An eighty

-An eighty (80) road kilometre radius from the nearest respective city or municipal hall within the job area shall be considered as a free travel zone for local hire Employees and shall travel at no expense to the Employer within that radius.
+- (80) road kilometre radius from the nearest respective city or municipal hall within the job area shall be considered as a free travel zone for local hire Employees and shall travel at no expense to the Employer within that radius.
 Travel beyond the free zone shall be paid in accordance to conditions specified in Article 31. - 29.11 On out-of-town jobs where the distance involved between the point of lodging and the job exceeds 1.61 kilometres the Employer shall supply transportation.
 Travel time in excess of thirty (30) minutes shall be paid.

-On out-of-town jobs where the distance involved between the point of lodging and the job exceeds one (1) mile or 1.61 kilometres, the employer shall supply transportation.
-Travel time in excess of fifteen minutes shall be paid.
-This Article does no apply to construction camps.
+This Article does not apply to construction camps.